35 Idioms About Secrets

 • He broke my confidence and told my secret.

-Other ways to say: Betray trust, tell a private thing
+Other ways to say: Betray trust, tell a private thing, spill a secret

-Fun Fact/Origin: “Confidence” means trust; breaking it means breaking trust.
+Fun Fact/Origin: “Confidence” means trust in this case.
+Breaking it means breaking a promise to stay quiet.

 Quiz: Idioms About Secrets